SevenStones/azure-CIS-cli-script/README.md

 making this control non-applicable.
 One script lists the RBAC and non-RBAC Key Vaults, then there's an **untested** script for listing the non-expiring keys)

+8.3 - Ensure that the Expiration Date is set for all Secrets in RBAC Key Vaults.
+The script is untested because of a lack of access to a test key vault(s).

 8.4 - Ensure that the Expiration Date is set for all Secrets in Non-RBAC Key Vaults (usually all key vaults will be RBAC enabled, making this control non-applicable.
 One script lists the RBAC and non-RBAC Key Vaults, then there's an **untested** script for listing the non-expiring secrets)